 The Riverside Community College District Development Corporation (the Corporation) is a legally separate organization and a component unit of the District.
 The Corporation was formed to provide financing and acquire assets for the District.
 A majority of the Corporation's Board of Directors either serves by reason of their position in the District or is appointed by the District's Board of Trustees.
 The financial activity has been "blended" or consolidated within the financial statements as the District as if the activity was the District's.
-Within the other supplementary information section of the report, the activity is included as the Riverside Community College District Development Corporation Fund as a Special Revenue Fund of the District.
+The activity is included as the Riverside Community College District Development Corporation Fund as a Special Revenue Fund of the District.
 Individually prepared financial statements are not prepared for the Corporation.

-Condensed component unit information for the Corporation, the District's blended component unit, for the year ended June 30, 2021, is as follows:
+Condensed component unit information for the Corporation, the District's blended component unit, for the year ended June 30, 2022, is as follows: